mjirik/skelet3d/README.md

             [0, 0, 0, 0, 0, 0, 0, 0, 0],
             [0, 0, 0, 0, 0, 0, 0, 0, 0],
             [0, 0, 0, 0, 0, 0, 0, 0, 0]]], dtype=uint8)

+For more examples with skeleton analysis or visualisation see [example directory](https://github.com/mjirik/skelet3d/tree/master/examples)